Equality & Diversity

 Chambers is committed to encouraging and supporting members of Chambers following the birth or adoption of a child and enabling them to continue to build successful practices.

-For further information, please contact Natasha White-Foy for a copy of the Chambers’ written statement on Equality and Diversity.
+For further information, please contact Nicki Crew for a copy of the Chambers’ written statement on Equality and Diversity.

 Natasha is the appointed Chambers’ Diversity Data Officer and in accordance with the Bar Standards Board’s requirements, please find below two anonymised summaries of the diversity data collected in January 2017.
 This information is gathered every three years and summarised for publication.